 New Zealand's liberal economic order is not deeply entrenched.
 Between 1984 and 1994, successive governments created what was widely admired as the freest and most straightforward economic constitution in any OECD country (Brash 1996; Evans et al. 1996; Silverstone et al. 1996; Kasper 1996a, ch.
 1).
 New Zealand now has the most open economy of any old industrial country, a freely floating exchange rate and deregulated domestic markets for goods, services and finance.
 The capital and labour markets have been freed from most government controls, other than to protect safety, health and the environment.
 Most infrastructure services are now offered on a competitive basis, making for low input costs and helping the international competitiveness of NZ-based exporters.
-Government
+Government was slimmed down by

 &lt;sup>3 All surveys of international competitiveness and institutional quality rated New Zealand very highly after the second round of economic reforms, i.e. in the mid-1990s.
 Since then, some ratings of New Zealand's relative position have slipped as other reformers caught up or have overtaken New Zealand.
 The first such survey published since the broad outlines of the New Zealand reregulation have become apparent is the Swiss World Competitiveness Yearbook 2000.
 According to advance press reports, New Zealand has been downgraded from 8th place in 1995 and 13th place in 1998 to 21s rank in 2000 (Australian Financial Review 20-25 April 2000: 9).
+Now that the full extent of the Clark-Anderton counter-reforms are becoming known, competitiveness and freedom rankings can be predicted to plummet further-an ill omen for future international capital flows and economic growth prospects.

-Now that the full extent of the Clarkwas slimmed down by commercialising and often privatising its former productive functions.
+commercialising and often privatising its former productive functions.
 Its protective, advisory and regulatory functions were placed on a more transparent basis, preventing political tactical interference, but strengthening the political control over executive strategy.
 Light-handed regulation was pursued to reduce transaction and compliance costs.
 Monetary policy was entrusted to an independent central bank and fiscal management reduced the public debt burden to a low 20% of gross national product.
 There were moderate changes in the traditional redistributive welfare state, but 'welfare for industry' through producer subsidies and the rigging of market outcomes was completely abandoned.